Nut Allergy Injury Compensation Claims

 Nut allergy symptoms include abdominal pain, shortness of breath and facial swelling.
 A severe reaction to nuts is called anaphylaxis and may be life-threatening.

-Anyone who suffers an allergic reaction after consuming nut-containing food may be eligible to make a claim for compensation.
+If you suffer an allergic reaction after being served food contaminated with nuts, you may be eligible to make a claim for compensation.
 The claim will fall under the category of food allergy compensation claims.

 The law regarding nut allergies